 Funeral programs are referred to by many different names depending on your culture, where geographically you live or is called by a matter of preference.
 Some common names this final celebration of life printed memorial can be called is a funeral bulletin, order of service program, funeral pamphlet, or obituary program.
 No matter what it is called, the premise remains the same.

-funeral programs are offered in a variety of styles and sizes.
+Because every funeral service is different, Funeral Programs are offered in a variety of styles and sizes.
 The choice may be a personal preference to the folded presentation or dictated by the amount of text and photos to be included within the service program.
-Some examples of the styles may be a funeral brochure trifold, gatefold, graduated fold, flyer, or the traditional bifold programs.
+Some examples of the styles may be a Funeral Brochure trifold, gatefold, graduated fold, flyer, or the traditional bifold programs.
 They are available in paper printed on letter, legal or tabloid sizing.
 The larger paper sizes do cost more in printing costs so you should take that into consideration when selecting which size is right for your program.

 There is no right or wrong thing to include within a funeral program.
 The important thing is to include what the surviving family things is appropriate to honor their loved one’s life.
 Some families may choose to share a lot of photos and text, while others may prefer not to.
 Other items may include the funeral obituary, the order of service information, loving tributes submitted by the family, memorial poems and encouraging scripture verses.
 You may also elect to include photos from milestones within the life of the deceased or only include a recent and younger photo.